cue-lang/cue/doc/tutorial/kubernetes/README.md

 This also eliminates the need for `_spec`.

 The next step is to pull common fields, such as `image` to the top level.
-We introduce maps for arguments, environment variables, ports, and volumes to simplify their definition.

 Arguments can be specied as a map.
 ```